dcomp-leris/VR-AR-CG-network-telemetry/README.md

             ├── DL.csv
             └── UL.csv

-To access other required tools, files, and datasets, follow the AR subsections as below:
+To access other required tools, files, and datasets, follow the AR subsections below:

 #### (1-1-1) Topology & Configuration

 Two computers are connected via an access point, as illustrated in Fig.2.
 The network traffic collected at the edge server is referred to as Uplink traffic.
 Subsequently, video streaming, characterized by a specific resolution and frame rate with constant encoding bitrate (20-35 Mbps), is generated and designated as Downlink traffic, as depicted in Fig.3.

 <table>